 Let’s imagine racing for a moment.
 To win a race, you need a car, driver and of course fuel.
 A skilled driver and top of the line car can’t get to the finish line without fuel.
 Similarly, your average joe doesn’t have the skill to race a professional car even with fuel.

 Choosing the right software for your contact center can have a profound impact on both employees and customers.
-Imagine for a moment trying to find something online with Google and other search engines.
+Imagine for a moment trying to find something online without Google and other search engines.
 Seriously!
 You’d have to visit every website that may be related to your question and search internally on it over and over!
+In fact, you wouldn't even know most of sites that would even be relevant.

 What software is critical to contact centers?